 The Board is aware of and takes responsibility for IT governance in the Group.
-An IT charter, policies and standards have been approved by the Board and are implemented by management.
+An IT charter, policies and standards have been approved by the Board and are implemented by executive management.
 IT is a regular agenda item at Board meetings and the Board obtains annual assurance on the effectiveness of IT controls.

-A Board approved documented IT strategy is aligning IT with strategic business processes.
+A Board approved IT strategy aligns IT with strategic business processes.
 Innovative use of IT is encouraged and the business is well supported through the use of IT.

-Management is responsible for the implementation of IT processes and structures as per the IT charter through an effective IT steering committee and a technical advisory committee.
-Furthermore, a well-qualified chief information officer interacts regularly with the Board on strategic IT matters.
+Executive management is responsible for the implementation of IT processes and structures as per the IT charter through an effective IT steering committee.
+Furthermore, the Group IT Executive interacts regularly with the Board on strategic IT matters.